1Crazymoney/grant-program/applications/MemeFlateLtd.md

 ![div20](https://user-images.githubusercontent.com/93653525/185125655-9c530353-4466-4c02-bfc0-712e7e5e962a.png)

-- An overview of the technology stack to be used
+## - Technology stack to be used

 MemeFlate is a multi layered project and pulls from many open source libabries to build its tokens utilities and Dapps, react/react.js is used to tie together our solidity smartcontracts along with Chainlink Vrf v2 and keepers protocol integrated in to Gaming and NFT-staking, NFTs have also been integrated with XP.network cross chain bridge techonolgy, allowing users to tranfer the projects NFT collection to and from multiple chains/networks inlcuding VeChain.

-- Documentation of core components, protocols, architecture, etc. to be deployed
+## - Documentation of core components, protocols, architecture, etc. to be deployed

 Most of the projects arhitetcure is already established and uses protocols provided by solidity.
 Any relevent documentaion can be sourced from memeflate.io .

 ### Ecosystem Fit

-Are there any other projects similar to yours?
+## Are there any other projects similar to yours?
 If so, how is your project different?

 There are simlier crypto based project to MemeFlates freelance  marketplace usecase but they are few and far bewteen, the more traditioal platforms that provide some the same services are all world leading and thus seen as an aspiration for the project.